olinrobotics/olinrobotics.github.io/odroid_info.md

    ifconfig # CHECKS GENERAL NETWORK STATUS
    ```

 10. Check subnet connectivity.
+Your computer should be connected to OLIN-ROBOTICS, if you configured your WPA credentials with OLIN-ROBOTICS

    ```bash
    ping <your_computer_ip>
    ```

-   (your computer should be connected to OLIN-ROBOTICS, if you configured your WPA credentials with OLIN-ROBOTICS)

 11. Check External Network Connectivity.
 Disable network sharing via ethernet cable if you had it set up, to verify the connection.

    ```bash
    ping www.google.com
    ```